-Baba Institute of Technology and Science, Visakhapatnam Aditya Allamraju
+Baba Institute of Technology and Science, Visakhapatnam

+Aditya Allamraju

-Abstract-A geological map gives primary data for analyzing both past and present day to day processes affecting a region on the Earth.
+Abstract- A geological map gives primary data for analyzing both past and present day to day processes affecting a region on the Earth.
 This kind of information is vital for providing information relating to geology that can aid to minimize damage and death caused by geologic hazards such as earthquakes and landslides.
-For the present investigation, thematic maps of geology have been generated from the IRS-ID-LISS III, 2004 and standard visual interpretation methods have been followed,to portray on-screen digitations of the features.
-This study shows that three major rock types are exposed in the area, out of which khondalite is the major rock types followed by Quartzite and thenCharnockite latter two types of rocks occur as intrusive bodies into the country rock.
-The structural trend of rocks is NNE-SSW however, local variations are observed at places.
-These features play a prominent role in relation to drainage development and erosion in the area.
+In the present investigation, thematic maps of geology have been produced from the IRS-ID-LISS III, 2004 and standard visual interpretation methods have been followed to portray on-screen digitations of the features.
+This study shows that three major kinds of rocks are exposed in the area, out of which khondalite is in majority followed by Quartzite and then Charnockite.
+The structural trend of rocks is NNE-SSW considering the local variations at few places.
+These features play an important role with respect to drainage development and erosion in the area.

-Keywords:geological, hazards, khondalite, quartzite, charnockite
+Keywords: Geological hazards, Khondalite, Quartzite, Charnockite, Erosion